What are Electric Motors

 - Standard IEC motors have speed and torque characteristics similar but not identical to NEMA Design A and B motors; there are no IEC equivalents for motor designs C and D.

 - IEC standards define nine types of duty cycles.
-The IEC definition for continuous duty (type Si) is basically the same as for North American motors.
+The IEC definition for continuous duty (type Si) is similar to North American motors.

 - Shaft extension, C-face, and D-flange dimensions for IEC motors differ from North American motors.